-When the program started, it was available from March 13, 2020, up until September 30, 2021.
+When the ERTC tax credit program started, it was available from March 13, 2020, up until September 30, 2021.
 Due to recent legislation through the Infrastructure Investment and Jobs Act, employers can now retroactively claim this credit.

 1. Check Your Eligibility

-The first tip for claiming ERTC funding is to ensure that you are an eligible business that can claim the tax credit.
+Since the first tip for claiming ERTC funding is to ensure that you are an eligible business that can claim the tax credit, it’s important to understand who qualifies for the employee retention tax credit.
 In order to be eligible to claim funding for the ERC, you have to meet one of two main criteria.